eyosef/green-thumb-fun/README.md

 ## Contributing

-Users are encouraged to contribute to this repository via [REPO LINK].
+Users are encouraged to contribute to this repository
+<a href="https://github.com/eyosef/green-thumb-fun">here</a>.
 Feel free to get in touch directly with suggestions or updates regarding the contributions.
 Contributors are expected to follow the Contributor Covenant <a href="https://www.contributor-covenant.org/">Code of Conduct</a>.

 ## License